Multi-agent contract design with a budget: Model

 \section{Model}

 There is a principal and $n$ risk-neutral agents.
-Each agent $i\in [n]$ participates in an independent task, in which it may succeed or fail.
-The agents choose how much effort to exert towards succeeding in their respective tasks, captured by their choice of success probabilities: if agent $i$ chooses success probability $p_i\in [0,1]$, it incurs a cost $c_i(p_i)$ in doing so, where $c_i:[0,1]\to \mathbb{R}$ is differentiable, strictly increasing, and strictly convex with $c_i'(0)=0$.
-The cost functions are assumed to be common knowledge.\\
+Each agent $i\in [n]$ is assigned an independent task, in which it may succeed or fail.
+The agents choose how much effort to exert towards succeeding in their respective tasks, captured by their choice of success probabilities: if agent $i$ chooses success probability $p_i\in [0,1]$, it incurs a cost $c_i(p_i)$ in doing so, where $c_i:[0,1]\to \R$ is differentiable, strictly increasing, and strictly convex, with $c_i'(0)=0$.
+The cost functions are common knowledge.\footnote{We note that our model can also be interpreted in a more general framework but focusing on a restricted class of target-based contracts.
+Specifically, suppose each agent $i\in [n]$ may choose an effort level $e_i \in \mathbb{R}_+$, which induces a probability distribution over a set of observable outcomes $X_i$.
+Consider contracts in which the principal specifies a target $t_i\in X_i$ for each agent so that the agent is deemed to have succeeded if the realized outcome $\geq t_i$ and failed otherwise.
+Under standard assumptions, such as $X_i$ being ordered and higher effort inducing distributions that first-order stochastically dominate those under lower effort, our model can be interpreted as analyzing such target-based contracts within this general setting.}\\

 The principal would like to incentivize the agents to maximize the probability that they succeed in their tasks.
 Formally, we assume that the principal's preference over success probability profiles is represented by a continuous, strictly increasing objective function $V(p_1, \dots, p_n)$.
-For example, if the principal obtains a profit of $w_i$ if agent $i$ succeeds in its task, and it cares about maximizing expected profit, its preference would be represented by the objective function
+For example, if the principal obtains a profit of $w_i$ if agent $i$ succeeds in its task, and it cares about maximizing expected profit, its preference may be represented by the objective function Alternatively, if the principal gets a constant positive payoff as long as there is at least one successful agent, and $0$ otherwise (as may be the case in a crowdsourcing for innovation example), its preference may be represented by